Suraj151/esp8266-framework/README.md

 The API is what you'd expect — look up by name or uid, add a user (writing both files, rolling the passwd row back if the shadow write fails), remove a user, verify a password with a constant-time compare, set a password.

 On first start, if `/etc/passwd` is absent, it seeds root from the bootstrap credential row and hashes that password into shadow.
-The seeding is idempotent, and every boot re-stamps shadow as `0600` in case an older build left it readable.
+The seeding is idempotent, and every boot re-stamps shadow as `0600`, so a file that turns up readable is corrected rather than trusted.

 Verifying or changing a password has to read shadow on behalf of a non-root session, so those two methods — and only those two — bracket the access in the privileged scope described in [§6.2.11](#6211-storage-interface-init-no-provider). `useradd` gives each user their own group by setting gid to uid.